taljindergill78/clustering-recommender-systems/report.md

 **Observation**: The SSE values are on different scales due to the nature of the metrics.
 Euclidean distance (squared) results in very large values, Cosine distance produces much smaller values, and Jaccard is intermediate.
 Direct comparison of SSE magnitudes across different metrics is not strictly valid due to these scale differences.

+**Which method is better?**

-**Conclusion**: **Cosine similarity is the better metric** for this dataset.
-While SSE values cannot be directly compared across metrics, Cosine achieves the highest clustering purity (62.64% as shown in Q2) and fastest convergence (28 iterations, 0.61s as shown in Q3), making it the most effective metric for clustering this high-dimensional image data.
+**Answer: Cosine-K-Means is the better method** for this dataset.
+While SSE values cannot be directly compared across metrics due to scale differences, Cosine achieves the highest clustering purity (62.64% as shown in Q2) and fastest convergence (28 iterations, 0.61s as shown in Q3), making it the most effective metric for clustering this high-dimensional image data.

 ### Q2: Compare Accuracies (Purity)
 | Metric | Purity |